Why Live Streaming? How to Start to Grow Your Authority

 Just like any great email or podcast, think of ways to hook the audience into wanting to stop what they’re doing and sync up with you at a specific time.

-Scheduling your live streaming events is a great idea because on some social media networks, this creates a landing page you can promote.
+Scheduling your live streaming events is a great idea because it creates a landing page you can promote on some social media networks.
 Here are the platforms we stream to:

-- LinkedIn: Allows scheduling and allows attendees to RSVP.
-It will automatically notify those who subscribed of the upcoming event through LinkedIn notifications.
+• LinkedIn: Allows scheduling and attendee RSVPs.
+It will automatically notify those who subscribed to the upcoming event through LinkedIn notifications.

-- Twitter and Facebook do not offer pre-registration pages, but we stream there anyway.
+• Twitter and Facebook do not offer pre-registration pages, but we still stream there.

-I also started an SEO and AI newsletter and make sure to announce our live streaming topics and links to pre-register every week.
+I also started an SEO and AI newsletter and make sure to announce our live-streaming topics and links to pre-register each week.

 We do get more views from people who have missed an event and watch videos later.
 Pre-registration pages and links in the newsletter drive most of those views.
 If you use link-in-bio tools like Linktree or Beacons, make sure to include your pre-registration links there.
-It will give your videos even longer life.
+It will extend your videos’ life even further.

 Stick to Your Guns

-Other than being tossed into a wood chipper or perhaps set on fire, one of the most painful things we might have to endure is logging on to a streaming connection only to have to wait 10 minutes before actual connectivity comes to life.
+Other than being tossed into a wood chipper or perhaps set on fire, one of the most painful things we might have to endure is logging on to a streaming service only to wait 10 minutes for actual connectivity.

-At this point, you’ve not only lost my attention and possibly my loyalty but brand credibility as well.
+At this point, you’ve not only lost my attention and possibly my loyalty, but also your brand credibility.
 So the valuable lesson is to make sure you go “on air” when you say you’re supposed to.
 Even if you are just sitting there waiting for something to happen, I want to know someone else is sharing my pain.

 Create Brand-Driven Visuals For Live Streaming

 Depending on how you intend to go live and which tools you use, you can often create title overlays to identify people and relay what’s happening in the video.
-This is acceptable when it comes to long-form live content such as conventions, seminars, and educational material that may have people logging in and out at different times.
+This is acceptable for long-form live content, such as conventions, seminars, and educational material, where people may log in and out at different times.

-If you can insert specific updaters as to the content that they are watching, you’re more apt to entice a user to stay connected to your content and increase retention.
-This, of course, goes for things such as lower thirds that outline the speaker’s name, social handles and title.
+If you can insert specific updaters about the content they are watching, you’re more likely to entice users to stay connected to your content and increase retention.
+This, of course, goes for things such as lower thirds that outline the speaker’s name, social handles, and title.

 Canva is perfect for all of that.
-And you can use the free version of it for sure.
+And you can use the free version, for sure.

 Encourage Chatting in Text

-This is incredibly important as it maintains dwell time and, in many cases, gives insight to the host or content creator as to what the audience wants to digest.
+This is incredibly important because it maintains dwell time and, in many cases, gives the host or content creator insight into what the audience wants to digest.

 Talking Behind Your Back

-Just as important as live content is the ability to replay, share, and revisit the key findings from it.
-So once you have the content created, construct an environment where you progressively redistribute it through your social channels over a period of time.
+Just as important as live content is the ability to replay, share, and revisit its key findings.
+Once you have the content created, set up a system to progressively distribute it across your social channels over time.

 This way, you can maximize and extend the life of that content.
-Once the content is in play throughout your social media marketing efforts, you can construct different avenues of conversation regarding the key takeaway.
+Once the content is in play across your social media marketing efforts, you can create different avenues for conversation around the key takeaway.

-One common thing that you will read in every single live streaming or podcasting guide (except for this one) is that you need to invest in setting up a studio, get a mic, dress well, and look professional.
+One common thing you will read in every live-streaming or podcasting guide (except for this one) is that you need to invest in setting up a studio, get a mic, dress well, and look professional.
 Well, this advice only creates barriers.

 It’s what you say and broadcast, not how professional you look.
 Trust me, you can be casual, live stream from your phone or laptop, and do great.
-You can upgrade your settings later on, if you feel like doing that.
+You can upgrade your settings later if you feel like it.